Care & Repair

 - You should always start by checking the instructions in the care label.
 But as a general rule of thumb, we advise only washing your gear when it really needs it.
-Machine washing leads to wear and tear and causes strain on trims like zips, Velcro.
+Machine washing leads to wear and tear and causes strain on zips, Velcro and other trims.
 They also use a lot of water and energy and isn’t so kind to nature!

 - Instead, we recommend hand washing dirty areas with warm water, mild soap or detergent and a sponge.